Kumbhalgarh: Important structures in the fort

 Aaret Pol was the first entry gate of the fort.
 Halla Pol is on the downward slope from the entrance.
 Just after Halla Pol is Badshahi Bavdi, a stepped tank, built after the invasion of Shahbaz Khan in 1578, the general of Mughal emperor Akbar to provide water to the troops.

 Hanuman Pol, the next gate is half a KM away from Halla Pol.
 Hanuman Pol is a double-storeyed gate with octagonal bastions.
 The gate got its name from the stone image of Hanuman located in front of the gate, which was brought by Maharana Kumbha.

 Ram Pol is the main entrance of the fort, there is another entrance towards the east, called Vijay Pol.

 There are five more gates between Ram Pol to Badal Mahal, the Palace built on the highest point of the fort.
 Names of these gates are Bhairon Pol, Nimboo Pol, Chaugan Pol, Pagda Pol and Ganesh Pol.

-Most buildings are visible from the Ram Pol, which is considered an architectural specimen.